sharpencrag/predicates/README.md

 even_and_positive_numbers = list(even_and_positive.filtered(numbers))
 ```

-I've added a new section to the README.md to cover Predicate factories:

-## README.md

-...

 ### Predicate Factories

 Predicate factories are functions that return a new Predicate based on some input.
 You can create a Predicate factory using the `predicate_factory` decorator: